jussi-kalliokoski/audiolib.js/readme.md

 	// do something, change oscillator frequency, whatever, see ./tests/scheduling.html for an example.
 });

+// If you want your application to work as a background tab in Firefox 4, do this before creating the device: audioLib.AudioDevice.devices.moz.backgroundWork = true;

 // Effects

 var del = new audioLib.Delay(sampleRate, delay, feedback);